LuisDHuante/Starman/README.md

 > Storage Server

-In charge of storing up-to-date data, to be sorted and retrieved as needed by the Processing Server.
+In charge of storing up-to-date data with PostgreSQL, to be sorted and retrieved as needed by the Processing Server.

 > Processing Server